Last updated on December 14th, 2021

-You can also store them in the refrigerator or freeze them if you want to store them for long periods without worrying about them going bad.
+You can also store them in the refrigerator or freeze them if you want to store them for longer periods without worrying about them going bad.

 Those storing sunflower seeds for a snack should roast them once they dry.
-By roasting, the seeds will be able to last for long and if kept in an airtight container to prevent them from turning bad.
+By roasting, the seeds will be able to last for a long time and should be kept in an airtight container to prevent them from turning bad.

 Read next: Why are my sunflowers drooping

 How long do sunflowers take to mature fully?

 Currently, there are over 70 varieties of sunflower and they have a bit of difference in terms of the time taken to mature.
 The difference is not too large because on average it takes about 80-95 days for both dwarf and the giant variety to mature but much longer before they are at their best in flower or are ready to harvest.

 What is the ideal time to sow sunflowers?

 Planting sunflowers can be very enjoyable and easy to do because they are typically low-maintenance plants and germinate easily if grown from seed.
 It is best to sow the seeds around April or May in small 9cm pots indoors, once the risk of frost is not an issue (usually around the end of May) you can plant them outdoors.

 If you buy sunflowers in pots, just remember they are tender plants so don’t plant outdoors until the risk of frost has passed.